openmrs/openmrs-esm-form-engine-lib/README.md

 ## Getting Started

- *NB: OHRI Forms is a library and not an [O3 MF module](https://o3-dev.docs.openmrs.org/#/getting_started/tour).
+ *NB: The engine is a library and not an [O3 MF module](https://o3-dev.docs.openmrs.org/#/getting_started/tour).
 That being said, it can be consumed by bundling it within an ESM or custom frontend app that incorporates it within a UI workflow.*
 ### Prerequisites

 You must have git, node, npm, and yarn installed.
 The versions required are